 As we all probably know, drawing, painting, and other artistic activities light up the right side your brain.
 You don’t have to be an artist to try these out.
 Simply the act of thinking what to create and using hand-eye coordination nurtures your brain in a unique way, storing your memories and aiding retention.
 According to scientists, art changes your brain in unimaginable ways and there are many reasons why you should try it every day.

 For time management, it may be desirable to be predictable all the time.
 But experts say that breaking routines and trying a new approach every once in a while is healthy for your brain.
 You can try simple things such as making a new breakfast, changing your sleep schedules, or trying out a new way (or place) to work.
 Keep exploring!

 ABOUT THE AUTHOR

 Eileen Burton is a small town girl who has an endless passion in blogging about topics related to healthcare, and more.
 When not blogging, she helps college students.
-So, if you want to pay someone to do your assignment, she’s your girl.
 She also loves to read a lot especially the novels of her favorite author Dan Brown.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,